Cheraw State Park – Cheraw, South Carolina

 Reflections on Cheraw State Park

-David Lurty, who contributed the second photo, writes: “I live in the Upstate but was visiting Cheraw and my friends took me to Lake Juniper.
+David Lurty, who contributed the first photo, writes: “I live in the Upstate but was visiting Cheraw and my friends took me to Lake Juniper.
 I was impressed with the boardwalk along the lake and thought this would be a good picture.”

 Jim Jenkins of Chesterfield contributed the above photo and shares: “As a teenager, I spent many wonderful summer days at Cheraw State Park, swimming, camping, and picnicking.
 At that time it was a chore to get to the other side of Lake Juniper, but the attractive boardwalk that has been added makes it a pleasant way to see the lake, the dam, campsites, and even fish from the boardwalk.
 Many folks who have not visited the park in recent years are not even aware the boardwalk has been built.
 This is a wonderful addition to the park facilities.”

 SC Picture Project visitor Steve Bilby of Cheraw says that he and his family “often go kayaking on Lake Juniper, and especially love to slowly meander though the cypress trees at the head of the lake.
 The beauty and tranquility is unsurpassed as nature’s bounty overflows at every turn.”